-The network to make Belgium a better place for public and private R&D
+Making Belgium a better place for R&D since 1965

 The GRD Network was created in 1965 as the “Groupe Recherche-Développement de Louvain” in order to promote networking and collaboration in the field of public and private R&D. It is a not-for-profit initiative.

-The GRD Network is a member-only community gathering the managers of leading public and private organizations engaged in R&D activities in Belgium and Luxemburg.
-Its members meet once a month (except in the summer) to share their experience and discuss R&D-related issues and best practices during a half-day workshop.
+The GRD Network is a member-only community, gathering the managers of leading public and private organizations engaged in R&D activities in Belgium and Luxembourg.
+Its members meet once a month (except in the summer) to foster cross-industry innovations, share experience and best practices, and discuss R&D-related issues (such as digitalization, sustainability, talent management, R&D effectiveness...) during half-day workshops.
 The workshops are hosted by the members (in turn) and include a networking lunch and a site visit.
 Membership is upon invitation only.

 The objective of the GRD Network is to facilitate the networking and cooperation of large and medium size firms, universities and research centers and therefore improve the effectiveness of public and private R&D initiatives in Belgium and Luxemburg.